PLAYING FOR CAMBORNE: exhibition

 - The Menin Gate, Ypres, where they played to a crowd of thousands.

-The exhibition, funded by the Heritage Lottery Fund, tells the story of this history – and the Band’s journey.
+The exhibition, funded by the Heritage Lottery Fund, told the story of this history – and the Band’s journey.

 Heartlands, Pool, Cornwall TR15 3QY